Smana/workshop_kubernetes_2021/docs/02_run_an_application.md

 10.42.1.6
 ```

-This is worth noting that a pod isn't controlled by a `replicaset`.
+This is worth noting that a pod isn't controlled by a `replicaset-controller`.
 That means that when it is deleted, it is not restarted automatically.

 ```console
 $ kubectl delete po web